 Featured on the Netflix series: Fat, Salt, Acid, Heat

-Amabito Matcha Salt makes a blend of moshio and matcha.
-Flavor of matcha with the salt makes it a perfect seasoning for tempura or any types of fried dish.
+Amabito Matcha Salt makes a blend of moshio and wasabi.
+Flavor of wasabi with the salt makes it a perfect seasoning for tempura or any types of fried dish.
 Also suggested to be served with fresh sashimi.
+It also goes well with steak and other meats.

 Moshio, literally seaweed-salt (mo- meaning seaweed, -shio meaning salt), is known to be the origin of salt making in Japan.